-A personal holding company (PHC) is a C corporation formed for the purpose of owning the stock of other companies; therefore, the holding company doesn’t offer products or services but merely owns the shares of other corporations.
+A personal holding company (PHC) is known as a C corporation formed for the purpose of owning the stock of other companies; therefore, the holding company doesn't offer products or services but merely owns the shares of other corporations.
 However, almost all PHCs maintain investment portfolios, which may have significant tax implications should certain criteria be met.

 Forming a Personal Holding Company

 If your corporation wishes to operate as a PHC, you must pass the following two tests:

 - The income test.

 The income test can be met if 60 percent or more of the corporation's adjusted gross income (AGI) is income from the PHC.
 This simply means income from investment properties, including dividends, royalties, rent, copyright fees owed to you, interest, and other amounts owed from the use of the corporation's property.
 However, some exceptions to this list apply, including some royalties that are not considered income for purposes of the income test.